We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - referrals from healthcare professionals, family, and friends

 - trustworthy online databases, such as the American Psychological Association’s Psychologist Locator or the American Association for Marriage and Family Therapy’s Therapist Locator

-- local organizations, such as colleges, advocacy groups, religious groups, and nonprofits
+- local options, including community mental health or behavioral health clinics, and other organizations such as colleges, advocacy groups, religious groups, and nonprofits

 While online therapy isn’t for everyone, it does have some advantages.
-For one, it tends to be less expensive than paying for a therapist out of pocket.
+For one, it tends to be less expensive than paying for counseling out of pocket.

-Some people also find it more convenient than visiting a therapist in person.
-And in light of the recent COVID-19 outbreak, it’s also a safe option for mental health support.
+Some people also find it more convenient than visiting a counselor in person.

 Be aware that you’ll likely have to show documentation to prove your annual income.

 In most cases, sliding scale therapy is no different from regular therapy.
-However, you might have a bit less choice in terms of therapists and specialities available.
+But you might have fewer options in terms of therapists and specialties available.

-You can search for a sliding scale therapist online using one of the following search tools:
+You can search for a sliding scale therapist using one of the following search tools:

-If you’ve found a therapist you want to work with but can’t pay their fee, it doesn’t hurt to ask — respectfully — about discounts.
-While it’s not common, some therapists do offer discounted rates.
+Additionally, if you’ve found a counselor you want to work with but can’t pay their fee, it doesn’t hurt to ask — respectfully — about a sliding-scale payment option.